jhedstrom/drupalextension/STEPS.md

 @Then :count new (e)mail(s) is/are sent to :to with the subject :subject</code></summary>

 <br/>
-Check mail sent since the last step that checked mail
+Check mail sent since the last step that checked mail.
 <br/><br/>

 ```gherkin